DOWNLOAD MY CROHN’S AND ULCERATIVE COLITIS FOOD SURVIVAL GUIDE!

 There isn’t one nutrition prescription for all people with IBD: Different guts tolerate different foods differently!

-I can virtually assist you on your nutritional journey, providing:
+As an IBD Registered Dietitian Nutritionist, I can virtually assist you on your nutritional journey for Crohn’s or colitis, providing:

 Customized Nutritional Recommendations

 for your specific condition, symptoms, and goals that can practically and realistically be applied to your lifestyle

 meal and recipe suggestions based on your individual food preferences and sensitivities to get your body the macros and micro-nutrients it needs (like iron and B12)